Clastify logo

 Using splitting to build structure

-When interpreting a spectrum, combine splitting with the evidence from Structure 3.2.10.
-The number of signals gives the environments, integration gives relative hydrogen counts, chemical shift points to nearby groups, and splitting shows neighbouring hydrogens.
-The mathematics is simple, but its value is chemical: it turns a spectrum into a map of neighbouring atoms.
+When you interpret a spectrum, combine splitting with the evidence from Structure 3.2.10.
+The number of signals tells you the environments, integration gives relative hydrogen counts, chemical shift points to nearby groups, and splitting shows neighbouring hydrogens.
+The mathematics is simple, but the chemistry is the useful part: it turns a spectrum into a map of neighbouring atoms.

 Why one spectrum is rarely enough

 Structural analysis means using experimental evidence to work out how atoms are connected and arranged in a molecule.
-In practice, a single technique usually gives only part of the answer.
-The structure starts to make sense when evidence from different sources points to the same molecule.
+In practice, a single technique usually gives only one piece of the answer.
+The structure becomes convincing when several pieces of evidence point the same way.

 Typical evidence includes: